M4r0x/M4r0x/README.md

 - 👋 Hi, I’m M4r0x
-- 👀 I’m interested in java,python, kotlin, datastructures, algorythms and ways to grow as a developer
+- 👀 I’m interested in java,python, kotlin, C++, datastructures, algorythms and ways to grow as a developer
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on nothing right now, although once im more knowledgable and start to lose speed when growing on my own as a developer I will seek to collaborate asap
 - 📫 How to reach me: (Discord - M4r0x | マロックス#1243)